Explore the world. Make a living. Make a difference.

 Do You Have What it Takes?

 Are you thinking about being a geologist, or trying to figure out what a geologist does?
-Dr. Leon E. Long, a member of the Academy of Distinguished Teachers at The University of Texas at Austin, co-taught for many years the Jackson School’s main undergraduate introductory course, Geology 303: Introduction to Geology, and served for many years as the undergraduate faculty advisor for the Department of Geological Sciences.
+Dr. Leon E. Long, a member of the Academy of Distinguished Teachers at The University of Texas at Austin, co-taught for many years the Jackson School’s main undergraduate introductory course, Geology 303: Introduction to Geology, and served for many years as the undergraduate faculty advisor for the Department of Earth and Planetary Sciences.
 As a student adviser, he talked with many students who are curious to know more about the subject.
 His enthusiasm for helping students is evident and his love of geology tremendous and heartfelt.

 Dr. Long often asked students these questions: